 Home Labs

-Tailscale provides an easy, reliable way to secure connections within home labs or small-scale network environments.
-The low-maintenance configuration and open-by-default connectivity make it accessible for hobbyists and tech enthusiasts looking to add a secure networking layer to their home or small network setups.
+If you want personal access with minimal fuss, this is your happy path.
+MagicDNS, quick installs, and a friendly UI get you productive in minutes.
+Its open-by-default connectivity makes it accessible for hobbyists and tech enthusiasts looking to add a secure networking layer to their home or small network setups.
 This includes Tailscale Funnel (in public preview), supporting easy public sharing of resources on the public internet.
 Honestly, go to Reddit, and you will see many people saying something like “it was stupidly easy to set up”.

 VPN Replacement for Smaller Organizations